 Displays knowledge of the population served by the Agency;

-Displays a basic knowledge of mental illness, substance use and dependence;
+Displays a basic knowledge of the mental illness, substance use, and dependence;

 Displays knowledge of Motivational Interviewing;